Costco Black Friday 2018 deals: $300 Dyson, $800 Surface Pro bundle and more

 Tablets, laptops and PC peripherals

-Surface Pro 6 bundle with Type Cover and Surface Pen for $800 ($200 off)Sarah Tew/CNET
+Surface Pro 6 with Surface Pen and Type Cover for $800 (save $330)Sarah Tew/CNET

-The brand new version of Microsoft's Windows 10 tablet is a nice refinement of the form.
-In fact, the biggest issue we have is that the stylus and the keyboard -- both necessary accessories -- don't come in the box.
-This Costco bundle solves that problem, including both (a $230 value) at no extra charge.
+Buried deep in Costco's extended Black Friday circular is a gem of a bundle: a new Surface Pro 6 with Intel Core i5, Surface Pen and Surface Type Cover for $800.
+Typically, the complete set would cost more than $1,100, though at time of publication it's $1,000 at Costco.

 2018 Apple iPad (Gold, 32GB) for $250 ($70 off)